 A lead-up event to OutWrite 2021

 Queer poets, in revolt, corrupt traditional poetry forms and invent new forms for body and desire.
 A reading moderated by Madeleine Corley, featuring winners of OutWrite’s 2020 Chapbook Contest, including: Charles Jensen, winner of the 2020 Variant Literature chapbook contest and author of “Cross Cutting”; Lannie Stabile, winner of OutWrite’s 2020 Chapbook Contest in Creative Nonfiction and author of “Strange Furniture”; Jason B. Crawford, author of “Summertime Fine”; and Khalisa Rae, author of “Ghost in a Black Girl’s Throat”.
-RSVP.
+Watch recording.

 Friday, August 6